Paper Submission Information

 1. Please submit your Paper to iceopconf@163.com

-- Submitted Papers should contain text, graphics, tables, mathematical equations and references within 6-15 pages.
-All the submitted papers should be in WORD file.
+• Submitted Papers should contain text, graphics, tables, mathematical equations and references within 6-15 pages.
+Paper Template Word or LaTex.

 4. Review & Acceptance